dominionstrategy/infrastructure/operations/20231115-upgrade-to-ubuntu-2204.md

 % sudo -u www-data -g www-data bash -c "ssh -oHostKeyAlgorithms=+ssh-dss -oUserKnownHostsFile=/dev/null youraccount@oldmachine-ip tar -C /var/www/mediawiki/images -czf - . | tar -C /var/lib/mediawiki/images --skip-old-files -xzf -"
 ```

+(Note: setting `UserKnownHostsFile` because the home directory gets
-With this command, copying 46,500 images comprising 3.6GB took 2m30s.
+set to `/var/www` when running as `www-data`.)
+With this command,
+copying 46,500 images comprising 3.6GB took 2m30s.

 Once the database and other files are copied over we can set up
 MediaWiki and it should be able to detect the existing database and
 upgrade it.
-Go to <https://wiki.dominion.intuitiveexplanations.com/>
+Go to <https://wiki.dominion.radian.codes/> and there
-and there should be a prompt to set up the wiki interactively through
+should be a prompt to set up the wiki interactively through the web
-the web interface.
-Again it might be smart to do this with a port
+interface.
+Again it might be smart to do this with a port forward
-forward without exposing Apache outside localhost, but it's probably
+without exposing Apache outside localhost, but it's probably not a
-not a huge deal.
+huge deal.

 The environmental checks should all be passing based on the
 configuration we did earlier, so double check those if any are